malomalo/bob_ross/README.md

     format.
   - `jxrlib` to support the [JPEG XR](https://en.wikipedia.org/wiki/JPEG_XR) image format.
-  - The `sqlite3` gem to use the `Palette` cache, a local disk cache.
+  - The `sqlite3` gem to use a local disk cache.
+  - `mupdf-tools` for PDF support

 ## Client (Generating URLs)